 Inflammatory Bowel Disease (IBD) is a chronic inflammatory condition that affects the gastrointestinal tract.
-The rising incidence of IBD has been associated with shifts toward a Westernized diet, and it’s thought that the gut microbiome may also play a role in its development.
+The rising incidence of IBD has been associated with shifts toward a Westernized diet.
+It’s also thought that the gut microbiome may also play a role in its development.
 Because of the potential undesirable side effects of some traditional pharmacological therapies used to treat IBD, there is a growing interest in the use of dietary therapies to promote remission and healing of the gut.
 Today we will be reviewing enteral nutrition and the role it can play in helping induce and maintain histological remission in patients with IBD.

 Inflammatory Bowel Disease

 The term Inflammatory Bowel Disease (IBD) is an umbrella term used to describe disorders in which the digestive tract is chronically inflamed.
 Two such disorders include Crohn’s disease and ulcerative colitis.
 Crohn’s disease is characterized by inflammation of the lining of the digestive tract.
 It can also often involve the deeper layers of the digestive tract.
 On the other hand, Crohn’s can occur at any point throughout the gastrointestinal tract.
 Although, it is mainly present in the ileum and the start of the large intestine. ulcerative colitis is characterized by ulcerations along the outer lining of the large intestine (colon) and the rectum.

 What are the Symptoms of Inflammatory Bowel Disease?

 The symptoms of IBD can vary person to person and may change over time.
 It is common to experience periods of remission (during which little to no symptoms are present) and periods of flare-ups (during which symptoms are present).

 Inflammation in the gut can cause symptoms such as:

 - Blood in stool

 - Lack of appetite

 How is Inflammatory Bowel Disease Treated?